-The Twelfth Symposium on Fire and Forest Meteorology, sponsored by the American Meteorological Society and organized by the AMS Committee on Agricultural and Forest Meteorology, will be held 15-18 May 2018 at the Boise Centre, downtown Boise, Idaho. (https://boisecentre.com/) It will be concurrent with the 33rd Conference on Agricultural and Forest Meteorology, and the 4th Conference on Atmospheric Biogeosciences.
+The Twelfth Symposium on Fire and Forest Meteorology, sponsored by the American Meteorological Society and organized by the AMS Committee on Agricultural and Forest Meteorology, was held 15-18 May 2018 at the Boise Centre, downtown Boise, Idaho. (https://boisecentre.com/) It was concurrent with the 33rd Conference on Agricultural and Forest Meteorology, and the 4th Conference on Atmospheric Biogeosciences.

-Please submit your abstract electronically via the Web by 19 January, 2018 (refer to the AMS Web page at http://www.ametsoc.org for instructions).
-An abstract fee of $95 (payable by credit card or purchase order) is charged at the time of submission (refundable only if the abstract is not accepted).
-Authors of accepted presentations will be notified by the end of Mid-February.
-Authors of invited and accepted papers will be asked to contribute to the web-based proceedings of the symposium by submitting an extended abstract.
-Instructions for formatting extended abstracts will be posted on the AMS conference website.
-Extended abstracts (file size up to 10 MB) must be submitted electronically by 15 June 2018.
-All abstracts, extended abstracts, and presentations will be made available on the AMS website.
+An abstract fee of $95 (payable by credit card or purchase order) was charged at the time of submission (refundable only if the abstract was not accepted).
+Authors of accepted presentations were notified by the end of Mid-February.
+Authors of invited and accepted papers were asked to contribute to the web-based proceedings of the symposium by submitting an extended abstract.
+Instructions for formatting extended abstracts were posted on the AMS conference website.
+Extended abstracts (file size up to 10 MB) were submitted electronically by 15 June 2018.
+All abstracts, extended abstracts, and presentations are available on the AMS website.

 For further program information contact either one of the Program Co-chairpersons: Tim Brown, Desert Research Institute, 2215 Raggio Parkway, Reno, NV 89512-1095 (tel: 775-674-7090; fax: 775-674-7016; e-mail: email@example.com or Brian Potter, Forestry Sciences Lab, 400 N 34th St., Suite 201, Seattle, WA 98103 (tel: 206-732-7828; fax: 206¬-732-7801; e-mail: firstname.lastname@example.org).